-That’s not my real name, of course.
-It’s a nom de plume that I first employed on my anime blog a few years ago, and which I’ve now pressed into service as my default online label.
+Incidentally, that’s not my real name.
+It’s a pen name that I first employed on my anime blog a few years ago, and which I’ve now pressed into service as my default online label.

 Needless to say, I love getting out and about once in a while.
 I’ve been out of the country as a child, but the first overseas journey that really sparked my interest in seeing more of the world was a 2007 trip to Singapore.
 Since then, I’ve gone on at least one foreign adventure every year.
 You can learn more about this side of me here and here.

 What’s my job, you ask?
 Let’s not talk about what I do for a living.
 As a matter of personal policy, the stress of the daily grind stays behind in the office every time I clock out.
 This blog is my happy place, after all – so let’s keep things happy. (~‾⌣‾)~

 Now then, what else?
-I’m from the Philippines, I don’t like seafood, I’m a history buff, I’m a railfan (with a particular interest in Japanese trains), I’m an anime and manga enthusiast (though not as obsessive as I used to be in my student years), I’m a sworn enemy of selfies (so don’t expect to see my face in any of the pictures here), and … well, that’ll do for the moment.
+I’m from the Philippines, I don’t like seafood, I’m a history buff, I’m a railfan (with a particular interest in Japanese trains), I’m an anime and manga enthusiast, I’m a sworn enemy of selfies, and … well, that’ll do for the moment.
 Moving on…

 WHERE HAVE YOU BEEN?

 A long time ago, I resolved to visit at least one new country each year.
-I’ve since thrown that out the window and set a new resolution in its place: visit whatever country I feel like visiting, whether I’ve been there or not.
+I’ve since thrown that out and set a new resolution in its place: visit whatever country I feel like visiting, whether I’ve been there or not.
 On any given year, that usually means travelling to both Japan and Korea, two countries that I’ve fallen head over heels in love with and try to visit at least once or twice annually.